Taxation; Financial Planning; Wills, Trusts, & Estates; Business Planning; Corporate Law; Mergers & Acquisitions; and Bankruptcy

 Dean Todd serves as a regular Forbes contributor, writing about taxes, tax planning, tax cases, and related areas.
 He also served as an ATAX Research Fellow, being named the 2015 John Raneri Fellow at the University of New South Wales School of Taxation and Business Law in Sydney, Australia.

-Todd’s research and teaching interests include taxation, business planning, and corporate law, among other topics.
+Dr. Todd’s research and teaching interests include taxation, business planning, and corporate law, among other topics.
 His works have been published in Tax Notes, State Tax Notes, Texas A&M Law Review, Virginia Tax Review, University of Pittsburgh Law Review, Marquette Law Review, the American Bankruptcy Institute Law Review, the Journal of Taxation, the University of Kansas Law Review, the South Carolina Law Review, the Charleston Law Review, the Journal of Tax Practice and Procedure, and the Liberty University Law Review.

-Todd holds a master’s degree in accounting, and he graduated summa cum laude and completed the honors program from Liberty University with a bachelor’s degree in business specializing in finance.
+He also holds a master’s degree in accounting, and he graduated summa cum laude and completed the honors program from Liberty University with a bachelor’s degree in business specializing in finance.
 He also earned a Graduate Certificate in Applied Statistics from Kansas State University.
 He completed additional financial planning training from the College for Financial Planning from which he earned the Accredited Asset Management Specialist designation.

 Todd is licensed to practice law in the Commonwealth of Virginia.
 He is admitted to the bars of the Supreme Court of Virginia, the United States Court of Appeals for the Federal Circuit, the United States Court of Federal Claims, and the United States Tax Court.
-He is a member of the Virginia State Bar, the U.S. Court of Federal Claims Bar Association, the American Bar Association, the American Institute of Certified Public Accountants, and the American Academy of Attorney-Certified Public Accountants.
+He is a member of the Virginia State Bar, the Virginia Bar Association, the U.S. Court of Federal Claims Bar Association, the American Bar Association, the American Institute of Certified Public Accountants, and the American Academy of Attorney-Certified Public Accountants.